William Caddy & Sons

 George Vialls and the architecture of Cockmoile Square, Lyme Regis

 George Vialls was the architect of Lyme Regis Guildhall, Lyme Regis Museum and many other significant buildings in Lyme Regis.
-This article is by Max Hebditch who was formerly the Director of the Museum of London and Honorary Curator of Lyme Regis Museum and is currently a Trustee of the Museum.
+These articles are by Max Hebditch who was formerly the Director of the Museum of London and Honorary Curator of Lyme Regis Museum.